E-commerce

 Channel pricing

-Marketplace commissions change net margin per order: the same SKU may require different stock-priority logic.
+Marketplace commissions change the net margin per order: the same SKU may require a different stock-priority logic.

-Franchised store networks: who owns the stock displayed online for pickup?
+Franchise store networks: who holds the stock displayed online for pickup?

-Sales from live shopping or messaging platforms must materialize as traceable orders in the same system of record to avoid double stock and missed invoicing.
+Sales from live shopping or messengers must be materialized as traceable orders in the same system of record to avoid duplicate inventory and missed invoicing.

 Subscriptions

-Automatic renewals: a recurring order is not identical to a one-time purchase; statuses and recurring billing must be defined.
+Automatic renewals: a recurring order is not identical to a one-off purchase: statuses and repeated invoicing must be defined.

 Donations and solidarity D2C

-Amounts transferred, proof: specific line items for accounting and external communication.
+Amounts paid out, proof: specific lines for accounting and external communication.

-An order can generate multiple shipments (different stock locations, heavy products, mixed pre-order).
-The customer must receive one tracking number per package and a clear view of what is still to come.
+An order can generate several shipments (different stock, heavy products, mixed pre-order).
+The customer must receive tracking for each package and a clear view of what is still to come.

 Billing

-Invoice upon shipment or as a single order: accounting and VAT impact depending on the country.
+Billing upon shipment or a single order: accounting impact and VAT depending on the country.

 Communication

-Avoid five identical emails: group notifications when relevant.
+Avoid five identical emails: group notifications when appropriate.

 Partial returns

-Refund only the returned line items in good condition: linked to customer service and warehouse.
+Only refund the items returned in good condition: link with customer service and warehouse.

 Gift package

-Ship one part in neutral packaging and another with branding: separate instructions per line item.
+Ship part in plain packaging and another with branding: separate instructions by line.

 Environment